 If your mixer is ready, let’s do this!
 (I didn’t break out my stand mixer for this one, I just used my old hand mixer.)

 First, you want to cream the butter and sugar together until it’s light.
 Then you’ll add the eggs, one at a time, mixing after each addition.
-Add some almond extract.
+Next, add the almond extract.

 Next come the dry ingredients-sift them together and add about half to the creamed mixture.
 Mix on low to incorporate.
 Then add the milk, mixing to combine.
 Finally, add the other half of the dry ingredients.
 Mix to combine, then stop mixing.
 Don’t over mix!
 This is super important.
 Over mixing will create tough, not light muffins.